ddsky/api-league-clients/ruby/docs/FoodApi.md

   max_vitamin_b6: 80.9, # Float | The maximum amount of Vitamin B6 in milligrams the recipe can have per serving.
   min_vitamin_b12: 30.4, # Float | The minimum amount of Vitamin B12 in milligrams the recipe must have per serving.
   max_vitamin_b12: 80.9, # Float | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving.
   sort: 'meta-score', # String | The strategy to sort recipes by.
-See a full list of supported sorting options.
   sort_direction: 'ASC', # String | Whether to sort ascending or descending (ASC or DESC).
   offset: 0, # Integer | The number of recipes to skip, between 0 and 900.
   number: 3 # Integer | The number of recipes, between 1 and 100.